Stefan0436/CMD-R/README.md

 ```

 ### I am a collaborator and i get the following error: 'fatal: \'repo\' does not appear to be a git repository'
-You need to have added the repo upstream: git remote add repo https://github.com/Stefan0436/CMD-R.git
+You seem to be missing the repo upstream, to fix this, run: `git remote add repo https://github.com/Stefan0436/CMD-R.git`

 ## Required bot permissions:
 Administrator (temporary, specific perms are coming soon!)